k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Fabric_Web_Studio/version_2-1/Installation-podman.md

-# Fabric Web Studio 2.1 – Podman Installation
+# Fabric Web Studio for Podman, version 2.1 – Podman Installation

 This document describes how to use **Podman Compose** to host K2view Fabric Web Studio.
 It outlines the setup, components, installation options, and features relevant to Podman-based container environments.